 However, many times, stakeholders fail to understand the difference between different types of requirements.
 They often invest their time finding an answer to business requirements vs functional requirements, whereas both of them are entirely different and hold their own meaning.

 The ultimate success and failure of any project depend on the quality of the requirements.
-Although it’s rarely stated so simply, most of the software projects fail because of less emphasis being placed on Requirements Management.
+Although it’s rarely stated so simply, most software projects fail because of less emphasis being placed on requirements management.

 In September 1999, NASA lost its $125-million Mars Climate Orbiter when it tried to enter the orbit, just 100 kilometers too close to Mars.
 The mission failed due to poor requirements management: it was not discussed earlier in the stage whether the ‘navigation software’ required metric units or imperial units.